oturns/geosnap/geosnap/visualize/suviz/Python2Html/README.md

 ### Getting Started

 Run Jupyter notebook examples below to learn how to use GEOSNAP2ACM and GEOSNAP2NAN.
-Each folder has examples like below
+Each folder has example output like below.
 #### GEOSNAP2ACM
 - ACM_SD_ACM_only : The output of ACM_only.ipynb.
 <br />It visualizes selected variables by using Adaptive Choropleth Mapper.